keu/docs/software/manage-airflow-versions.md

 Canceling the Airflow upgrade process does not interrupt or otherwise impact your Airflow Deployment or code that's running.

-## Upgrade to a Hotfix Version of Astronomer Certified
+## Upgrade to a hotfix version of Astronomer Certified

 To upgrade to the latest hotfix version of Astronomer Certified, replace the image referenced in your `Dockerfile` with a pinned version that specifies a particular hotfix.
 Astro Runtime does not support hotfix versions.